Skip to content

 erosion_rate (float): How much each bounding box can be shrunk, useful for erosive cropping.

 Set this in range [0, 1].
-0 will not be erosive at all, 1.0 can make any bbox to lose its volume.
+0 will not be erosive at all, 1.0 can make any bbox lose its volume.

 Returns: